 A condition of entry will be the provision of officials

-The next best eight scoring teams that wish to compete in the final would contest the B final (They need not be joint teams)
+The next best eight scoring teams male and female teams that wish to compete in the final would contest the B final (They need not be joint teams)

 The remaining teams who wish to contest the finals.